fadyabirached/fadyabirached/README.md

 # 👋 Hi, my name is Fady Abi Rached

-I'm a **Junior Machine Learning Engineer** with hands-on experience in machine learning, deep learning, and full-stack development.
+I'm a **Junior AI & Software Engineer** with hands-on experience in machine learning, deep learning, and full-stack development.
 I love tackling real-world challenges at the intersection of AI and software engineering — from deploying ML pipelines to building AI-powered apps.

 ---